finnjames/radiolevity.com/index.md

 #### Pricing

 Since it doesn’t make sense to incentivize slow work, the fee is based on the required task.
-The fee is $20 for me to come by and assess the problem, then I can give you an estimate.
+The fee is $20 for me to come by and assess the problem;
+then I can give you an estimate.
 I prefer cash or Venmo.

 As an example, if you need help updating an old Macbook, it might be as simple